 TestDome has several cheating protection methods in place:

-Email verification: Before taking the test, candidates will receive an email to confirm that their address is valid and will then receive a link to the test.
+Before taking the test, candidates will receive an email to confirm that their address is valid and will then receive a link to the test.

-The "Possible Cheating!" warning is shown in the following cases:
+The candidate report will include a "Possible Cheating!" warning in the following cases:

 - When the candidate has the same IP address as another candidate that has already taken the test.